AU-ExoMars/PCOT/mkdocs/docs/index.md

 multispectral images and other data from the ExoMars *Rosalind Franklin* rover.

 @@@ warning
-This is an early alpha version with serious limitations.
+This is an alpha version with serious limitations.

 * There is no calibration code of any kind (although the preliminaries are in place)
 * PDS4 import capabilities are poor - we only support spec-rad products